Latest news

 It’s not often that both academics and students are learning a new suite of information simultaneously.
-The conditions need to be just right, where a new technology is uncharted, and has immediate and [...]
+The conditions need to be just right, where a new technology is uncharted, and has immediate and significant implications to a profession being taught at university.
+Take cryptocurrency and taxation.
+Within the [...]

 There is a world of experience out there, quite literally.
 Every situation – be it conflict or success – could be a potential case study for Management students.
-As a Lecturer in [...]
+As a Lecturer in Management at the University of Adelaide Business School, Dr Ankit Agarwal is fuelled by the [...]

 Female STEM students thrive with role models: Celebrating the contributions of women in chemistry

 When Uta Wille was working towards her PhD in Germany in the late 1980’s, she swiftly learnt that being a young woman in a scientific field required resilience.
-Her research group was a [...]
+Her research group was a sea of twenty men.
+Her supervisor told her male colleagues to ‘treat her like a [...]

 Ethics in Accounting – cultivating a valuable graduate attribute

 ‘It’s hard-skills that get you hired, and soft-skills that get you fired’.
 This saying is highly fitting when discussing ethics in accounting courses.
-Most students start their education journey believing that technical [...]
+Most students start their education journey believing that technical skills are most important for a long and successful career.
+However, it’s the non-technical skills [...]

 Interactive e-book modules in Pathophysiology

 Pathophysiology is a complex and sometimes overwhelming topic for students.
 Being able to answer the question “why is my patient experiencing this?” is vital for our graduate nurses and clinical practitioners.
-They need to [...]
+They need to identify and understand how to manage abnormal changes in patients – with accuracy and without [...]